vitessio/website/content/en/docs/14.0/user-guides/vschema-guide/subsharding-vindex.md

 ### Hashing Function Implementation

-The Vitess vindexes that implement the hashing interface required, and can be used in a subsharding vindex:
+The Vitess vindexes that implement the hashing interface requires and can be used in a subsharding vindex:

 * `binary`
 * `binary_md5`